ahloytan/angular-lab/README.md

 <a name="readme-top"></a>
-# New Angular Observable
+# Angular Lab

-[Angular CLI](https://github.com/angular/angular-cli) v18 | Unified state control source
+This is a research and testing ground for me to tinker with various Angular features.
+The aim is to contruct and implement efficient proof-of-concept that can be shared with anyone and everyone.
+Powered by [Angular CLI](https://github.com/angular/angular-cli)

 ## Sandbox
 https://codesandbox.io/p/github/ahloytan/angular-observables/master